chivalry/meta-python/README.md

 Uh-oh.
 That sounds like a new itch.

 This is me scratching that new itch.
 This is going to be the book/tutorial that I wish already existed.
-With that in mind, as I write this introduction, I don't know most of the topic I plan to have this book cover.
+With that in mind, as I write this introduction, I don't know most of the topics I plan to have this book cover.
 I'm quite familiar with the first few sections, mostly because they are language-independent.
 But the further down you get in the outline/table of contents, the less I know.
 So this will be, at least as I get to those later sections, part tutorial and part journal.

-With that in mind, the goal of this book is that by the time you finish reading it (and by the time I finish writing it), you and I will both be able to write a python package for distribution that others can use with the existing Python community infrastructure.
+With that in mind, the goal of this book is that by the time you finish reading it (and by the time I finish writing it), you and I will both be able to write a Python package for distribution that others can use with the existing Python community infrastructure.

 Assumptions
 -----------